What actually happens to travelers here.

 - insect repellent

-- I have a stomachache: Mi tin dolor di stoma
+- Mi tin dolor di stoma

-- I have allergies: Mi tin alergia
+- Mi tin alergia

-- Where is the nearest pharmacy?: Unda ta e botica mas cerca?
+- Unda ta e botica mas cerca?

-- I need a doctor: Mi mester un dokter
+- Mi mester un dokter

-- Botica (pharmacy) network — Green cross sign.
-Multiple locations across the island including Oranjestad, San Nicolas, and near hotel areas
+- Botica (pharmacy) network β Green cross sign (Multiple locations across the island including Oranjestad, San Nicolas, and near hotel areas)

-- Botica Eagle — Pharmacy sign.
-Near Eagle Beach area, convenient for tourists
+- Botica Eagle β Pharmacy sign (Near Eagle Beach area, convenient for tourists)

-- paracetamol/acetaminophen → Paracetamol / Panadol
+- paracetamol/acetaminophen β Paracetamol / Panadol

 Widely available OTC.
-Dutch brand names common alongside international brands. - ibuprofen → Ibuprofen / Brufen / Advil
+Dutch brand names common alongside international brands. - ibuprofen β Ibuprofen / Brufen / Advil

-Available OTC at all pharmacies. - loperamide (anti-diarrheal) → Imodium / Diacure
+Available OTC at all pharmacies. - loperamide (anti-diarrheal) β Imodium / Diacure

 Available OTC at pharmacies.